 volunteers involved in a Club are required to follow safety

 procedures such as Working with Children Checks and AdSafe

 training to provide a safe place for children

-Who Can Join Adventurers?
+Who Can Join An Adventurer Club?

 What Happens At Adventurers?

-Where Is The South Pacific?
+Where Is The South Pacific Division?

 Like what you see?
 Have something to contribute, this website is open to submissions, contact the Webmaster!